 Revenue Recovery

 This article is about the gap between presentation and scheduling.
 It is not about chairside persuasion.
-The argument is that what most practices call low case acceptance is actually broken follow-up, which is structural and fixable, rather than a sales-skills problem.
+The argument is that what most practices call low case acceptance is usually broken follow-up — structural, fixable, not a sales-skills problem.

 What "unscheduled treatment" actually means